 , University of Münster

 , Germany.
 He has also worked as a consultant for the United Nations Office for the Coordination of Humanitarian Affairs

-Carsten Kessler is an Assistant Professor for Geographic Information Science at the Department of Geography at Hunter College and Associate Director of the Center for Advanced Research of Spatial Information.
-He is one of the organizers of the Linked Science workshop series and co-chairing the W3C Emergency Information Community group.
+in Geneva, Switzerland.
+He was one of the organizers of the Linked Science workshop series and co-chaired the W3C Emergency Information Community group.
 Carsten was a post-doc researcher in the Semantic Interoperability Lab at Institute for Geoinformatics, University of Münster, Germany.
-His current research is spanning a range of areas in the modeling and analysis of geographic information, including the analysis of social media in transportation research, using the Web as a data source for large-scale tests of geographic theories, and the development and use of vehicle-borne sensor networks.
+His current research spans a range of areas in the modeling and analysis of geographic information, including the analysis of social media in transportation research, using the Web as a data source for large-scale tests of geographic theories, and the development and use of vehicle-borne sensor networks.